meain/bridge/README.md

 # Bridge
-Make student teacher communication easy again
+Make student teacher communication easy again ( lol, as if it was easy before )

 > College mini project